georgringer/news/Documentation/Tutorials/ExtendNews/ExtensionBasedOnNews/Index.rst

 Use FlexForms
 ^^^^^^^^^^^^^

-Flexforms are a powerful tool to let editors configure plugins.
+FlexForms are a powerful tool to let editors configure plugins.

 Configuration/TCA/Overrides/tt_content.php
 """"""""""""""""""""""""""""""""""""""""""